Operators associated with the pentablock and their relations with biball and symmetrized bidisc: Introduction

 \item[(ii)] a $\Pe$-\textit{isometry} if there is a Hilbert space $\mathcal K \supseteq \HS$ and a $\Pe$-unitary $(\hat A, \hat S, \hat P)$ on $\mathcal K$ such that $\HS$ is a joint invariant subspace of $\hat A, \hat S, \hat P$ and $\hat A|_{\HS}=A, \hat S|_{\HS}= S$ and $\hat P|_{\HS}=P$ ;

 \item[(iii)] a $\Pe$-\textit{co-isometry} if $(A^*,S^*,P^*)$ is a $\Pe$-isometry;

-\item[(iv)] a \textit{completely non-unitary $\Pe$-contraction} or simply a \textit{c.n.u. $\Pe$-contraction} if $(A, S, P)$ is a $\Pe$-contraction and there is no closed joint reducing subspace of $A, S, P$ restricted to which $(A, S, P)$ becomes a $\Pe$-unitary.

-\end{itemize} Similarly, one defines unitary, isometry and co-isometry for the classes of $\overline{\B}_n$-contractions and $\Gamma$-contractions.
+\item[(iv)] a \textit{completely non-unitary $\Pe$-contraction} or simply a \textit{c.n.u. $\Pe$-contraction} if $(A, S, P)$ is a $\Pe$-contraction and there is no closed joint reducing subspace of $A, S, P$ restricted to which $(A, S, P)$ becomes a $\Pe$-unitary. \end{itemize} Similarly, one defines unitary, isometry and co-isometry for the classes of $\overline{\B}_n$-contractions and $\Gamma$-contractions.
 Moreover, an isometry (on $\HS$) associated with a domain is called \textit{pure} if there is no non-zero joint reducing subspace of the isometry on which it acts like a unitary associated with the domain. \end{defn}

-Amongst the central theorems that constitute the foundation of the one-variable operator theory, the following two results are remarkable: the first is due to von Neumann \cite{vN}, which states that an operator is a contraction if and only if the closed unit disc $\overline{\D}$ is a spectral set for it and the second is Sz.-Nagy's celebrated theorem \cite{Nagy}, which asserts that an operator $T$ on a Hilbert space $\HS$ is a contraction if and only if it dilates to a unitary $U$ acting on a Hilbert space $\mathcal K \supseteq \HS$, i.e. $T^n = P_{\HS}U^n|_{\HS}$ for every positive integer $n$, where $P_{\HS}$ is the orthogonal projection of $\mathcal K$ onto $\HS$.
+\begin{rem} One can define unitary with respect to a bounded domain whose closure is polynomially convex (e.g., $\Pe$-unitary as in Definition \ref{defn:P-unitary} for the domain pentablock) by considering the Taylor joint spectrum instead of the polynomial joint spectrum in the definition.
+These two notions of joint spectrum coincide in the context of this paper as we deal here with domains having polynomially convex closures, such as pentablock, Euclidean unit ball and symmetrized bidisc.
+Thus, the slightly delicate issues surrounding various notions of joint spectrum are not relevant to this paper. \end{rem} Amongst the central theorems that constitute the foundation of the one-variable operator theory, the following two results are remarkable: the first is due to von Neumann \cite{vN}, which states that an operator is a contraction if and only if the closed unit disc $\overline{\D}$ is a spectral set for it and the second is Sz.-Nagy's celebrated theorem \cite{Nagy}, which asserts that an operator $T$ on a Hilbert space $\HS$ is a contraction if and only if it dilates to a unitary $U$ acting on a Hilbert space $\mathcal K \supseteq \HS$, i.e. $T^n = P_{\HS}U^n|_{\HS}$ for every positive integer $n$, where $P_{\HS}$ is the orthogonal projection of $\mathcal K$ onto $\HS$.
 Moreover, such a dilation is called \textit{minimal} if

 Thus, von Neumann's famous result compels to realize a contraction as an operator having $\overline{\D}$ as a spectral set and Sz.-Nagy's dilation theorem paves a way to dilate such an operator to a normal operator having its spectrum on the boundary of $\overline{\D}$.
 Taking cue from such inspiring classical concepts, one considers operators having other domains as spectral sets and in the same spirit studies if they dilate to normal operators associated with the boundary of the domain.